 — Huang Di

-Acute or chronic, pain is deleterious to your physical, mental and spiritual well-being and pain control is important while attending to healing without the need for narcotic pain relievers.
+Acute or chronic, pain is deleterious to your physical, mental and spiritual well-being.
+Pain control is important while attending to healing without the need for narcotic pain relievers.

 Restoration and healing occur during restful and deep sleep so adequate rest is essential to maintaining health and creating the right conditions for healing to occur.